living in the European Union and travelling around the world

 Any application submitted by an unlicensed agent is rejected, resulting in the applicant losing time and money.

 Depending on the investment amount, citizenship can be obtained in 1 or 3 years.
-In both cases, the procedure is similar; only some documents are different if the investor chooses to apply after 3 years.
+In both cases, the procedure is similar.

 Due Diligence is a crucial step in applying for Malta citizenship.
 It determines whether the Maltese authorities will approve the investor’s application.